 Like any other type of food, there are moderate and high quality varieties.
 Any bag of black sunflower seed you buy will be perfectly fine for the birds.
 However, if you are interested in making sure you are getting a higher quality item here are a few things you can look for when purchasing the seeds.

 - Debris: depending on how the seeds are processed and how much care is taken at the processing facility, some bags can come with a lot of twigs, small wood chips, or lot of empty shell casings.
 The twigs can sometimes be problematic in clogging up feeder ports.
 Also, who wants to pay for twigs and empty shells?
 Most bags of seeds are transparent so you can visually make an assessment of how clean and intact the product looks.

 - Nutrition: most good bags of seed will have a breakdown of the nutrition content of the seeds.
 With black sunflowers, you should be able to get at least 30% fat and 12% protein.
 I would recommend taking a look to make sure your seeds meet those minimums and anything above that, all the better.
 It means your birds will get more fuel from your food.

 Best place to buy black oil sunflower seeds

-We recommend Chewy or Amazon for black sunflower seed.
-They have the lowest prices on bird seeds of all types and their customer service is great.
-Here’s a 20lb bag of black oil sunflower seeds for just about $17 on Chewy, here’s the same bag on Amazon.
+We normally recommend Amazon for black sunflower seed.
+They have some of the lowest prices on bird seeds of all types and their customer service is great.
+Here’s a 20 pound bag of sunflower seed on Amazon.